 Mushrooms are a natural source of vitamin D. They contain ergosterol, which converts to vitamin D when exposed to sunlight.
 This is similar to the process that occurs when human skin produces vitamin D3.
 Vitamin D deficiency can be fatal for African Greys, so it’s important to only feed them safe mushrooms.
 Cooking the mushrooms will remove some of the toxins, but a small amount of poisonous ingredients may remain.

-See also Blue Macaw Feathers
+See also What is a Macaw Diet?

 While mushrooms are a safe food for humans, many people avoid them because they can be poisonous to parrots.
 However, if you use the right types of mushrooms and cook them thoroughly, they can be a nutritious addition to your pet’s diet.